yshmarov/yshmarov.github.io/_drafts/2022-02-06-hotwire-turbo-tricks.md

 end
 ```

+However DHH recommends to stream multiple streams by using a *.turbo_stream.erb template 👇

 ### 2. Turbo Streams: Stream from a template

-Actually DHH recommends to stream multiple streams by using a *.turbo_stream.erb template

 * respond with a template: